darwishdev/devkit-cli/README.md

 2.  **SQL Generation:** Generates SQL insert statements for each sheet, mapping the sheet name to the table name in the specified schema.
 3.  **Relationship Handling:** Automatically handles one-to-many and many-to-many relationships between tables.
 4.  **Hashing:** Hashes password columns automatically (columns with names ending in `(#)`).
+5.  **Supabase Auth:** If the Excel file contains a sheet named "users", the command will create users in Supabase Auth with the data from that sheet, unless the `--skip-supabase` flag is enabled.
-5.  **Output:** Prints the generated SQL to the console or saves it to a file.
+6.  **Output:** Prints the generated SQL to the console or saves it to a file.
-6.  **Execution:** Optionally executes the SQL against the configured database.
+7.  **Execution:** Optionally executes the SQL against the configured database.

 **Column Mapping:**